danielbesen/SmartHintNetCoreProject/README.md

 # Navigate to the SmartHint-App folder
 cd frontend/SmartHint-App

-# Start the app
+# Start the application
 npm start

 # The application will open in your browser
 "http://localhost:4200/"
 ```